davidwisch/physicscode/site/involved/index.markdown

 ##### Look and touch

-If you want a copy of the sourcecode so that you can edit it and contribute changes, you should fork the *Physicscode* project.
+If you want a copy of the source code so that you can edit it and contribute changes, you should fork the *Physicscode* project.
 GitHub has a great guide to forking repositories [here](http://help.github.com/forking/).

 <a name="building"></a>
 ## Building the Site

-Now that you have the code downloaded and all of the dependances installed it's time to build the site.
+Now that you have the code downloaded and all of the dependences installed, it's time to build the site.
 Change directories into the physicscode/site directory.
 This is the directory that you must launch Jekyll from in order for the site to correctly build.

 Once in the directory, run the following from the command line to build the site: